 I am Cheryl Hart Marquez, a hometown girl since 1974, and I was a student at Detroit schools for 10 years.
 I am a graduate of North Lamar High School and graduated from California State University, Sacramento in 1995 after transfering from Texas A&M, College Station.
 I have a Bachelor's degree in Government and graduated cum laude while working full-time.
-I married my husband, Eduardo, in 1996, and we have two children, Matthew and Madeleine, ages 15 and 11.
+I married my husband, Eduardo, in 1996, and we have two children, Matthew and Madeleine, ages 16 and 12.
 Matthew’s interests are music (he plays piano, guitar, and violin & is a member of the Fightin’ Detroit Eagle Drumline), basketball, track, and soccer.
 Madeleine shares with me a passion for horses and loves animals in general.
-She also plays the piano.
+She is crazy about basketball and also plays the piano.
 We live in the Detroit school district and own a local business, the Detroit Superette, established by my father in 1974.

 I have worked at Detroit High School since 1998 - my entire career (after a residency at North Lamar High School and a semester there as a paraprofessional).
-I have served DISD as a Volleyball coach and Special Education teacher, and am now working as the Spanish and Government teacher and the UIL Academic Coordinator.
-I also enjoy coaching the Current Issues and Events team that has won district 4 years in a row!
-I am lucky enough to have most of these students their entire high school careers, and Detroit feels like family.
+I have served DISD as a Volleyball coach and Special Education teacher, and I am now working as the Spanish and Government teacher and the UIL Academic Coordinator.
+I also enjoy coaching the Current Issues and Events team.
+I am lucky enough to have most of Detroit's students their entire high school careers, and Detroit feels like family.

 Educating is a special passion for me because education is the key to independence and self-reliance.
 My mother was an educator, and my father lived in extreme poverty before his education at Texas A&M changed his life (and hence my life)!
 Both of my parents taught me the value of an education, and I believe every child at Detroit deserves the very best effort in education.
 Personally, I am happiest at home with my family and riding horses.
 Professionally, I aim to make a difference in the lives of the people in this community.
 GO DETROIT EAGLES!!!!